Ideas for a Spring Day: 7 Awesome Activities

 I’m an unapologetic bird lover and this time of year is just perfect for getting to know your local residents.

 - Whilst you have the time, use it to sit and watch the birds.
-See how many you can identify or try and learn and spot a new one each day.
+See how many you can identify or try and learn some new ones.